Skip to main content

 Microchipping is permanent pet identification.
 The process is safe, simple, permanent and designed to quickly identify lost pets and reunite them with their owners.

 The microchip, which is about the size of a grain of rice (12mm), is injected beneath the surface of your pet's skin between the shoulder blades.
-The process is similar to a routine shot, takes only a few seconds, and your pet will not react any more than he would to a vaccination.
+The process is similar to a routine vaccination and, takes only a few seconds.
 No anesthetic is required.

 Microchipping at San Diego Humane Society